 Low transaction costs?

-One of strongest points of blockchain technology were low transaction costs.
-Costs of trade within community, transaction costs expressed in gas, were negligible in the very beginning.
-It looked like we have got free lunch at least in term of transaction costs.
-A gold that was coming from mother earth (in our case mother digital network) and transactions were almost free of charge.
-It looked like old proverb about free lunch does not pertain to crypto-world.
+One of the most decisive points of blockchain technology was low transaction costs.
+Costs of trade within a community transaction costs expressed in gas were negligible initially.
+It looked like we had got free lunch, at least in transaction costs.
+Gold came from mother earth (in our case, mother digital network), and transactions were almost free of charge.
+It looked like an old proverb about free lunch does not pertain to the crypto-world.
 It did not take long when first rumours about how much electricity is needed for mining.
 If not for free, then at least very cheap?
 Unfortunately, not.
 It will soon become clear that decentralisation is appealing but much costlier than centralised systems.
 Why?

-As I have already pointed to some differences between gold and cryptocurrencies and their respective mining, there is one further.
+As I have pointed to some differences between gold and cryptocurrencies and their respective mining, there is one further.
 Cryptocurrencies are at the same time stock (capital) and transaction infrastructure.
-They are Moneys and banks that keep Moneys in heavily secured safes at the same time.
-And much more: they are at the same time whole infrastructure that allows exchange of goods on the basis of exchange of currency.
-Wallets, personal safe deposit boxes, keys, exchange offices, trading platforms etc., etc. Due to their digital environment, there have to exist many more features that secure blockchain operations than are needed in traditional, offline mining, trading and mincing of gold.
+They are money and banks that keep money in heavily secured safes simultaneously.
+And much more: they are at the same time whole infrastructure that allows the exchange of goods based on an exchange of currency; wallets, personal safe deposit boxes, keys, exchange offices, trading platforms, etc. Due to their digital environment, there have to exist many more features that secure blockchain operations than are needed in traditional, offline mining, trading and mincing of gold.

-Let us list a few of known blockchain features that have to be maintained.
-Since at the moment only a negligible fraction of world population is blockchain user, we can expect many more to come.
+Let us list a few known blockchain features that have to be maintained.
+Since, at the moment, only a negligible fraction of the world population is blockchain users, we can expect many more to come.

 Costs, costs, costs…

 Costs of maintaining blockchains are at least: